brodyamcfarland/EthereumAdService/README.md

 ----TODO----
 [X] Upload Selected Image into IPFS
-[] get CID from Image that was just uploaded
+[X] get CID from Image that was just uploaded
-[] save that CID to State
+[X] save that CID to State
-[] once CID is initialized to state, start Smart Contract Function to pay for Ad [] AdPlayer.tsx have a useEffect to start getURI() Smart Contract Function upon Refresh or Event Possiblygit
+[X] once CID is initialized to state, start Smart Contract Function to pay for Ad [X] AdPlayer.tsx have a useEffect to start getURI() Smart Contract Function upon Refresh